 Academic Integrity Policy

-All students, regardless of level or school, are responsible for following the St. John Fisher College Academic Integrity Policy in addition to any other individual school's or program's academic expectations and/or professional standards.
+All students, regardless of level or school, are responsible for following the St. John Fisher University Academic Integrity Policy in addition to any other individual school's or program's academic expectations and/or professional standards.

 Violations of the Academic Integrity Policy include, but are not limited to: